mlizama11/mlizama11/README.md

 😄 **A little about me**

-- I am from Costa Rica 🇨🇷 Pura Vida my friend!
+- I am from Costa Rica 🇨🇷, Pura Vida my friend!
+I have also family roots from Chile 🇨🇱 and France 🇫🇷.
-- I’m currently working at I Planted GmbH, Cologne.
+- From late 2021 to mid-2025, I worked at I Planted GmbH, Cologne.
 - In 2021, I graduated as Web Developer from the Digital Career Institute (DCI) in Germany 🇩🇪.
-- I am also a trained journalist with a special motivation for the use of new technologies.
+- I am also a trained journalist with a special motivation for the communication and the use of new technologies.

 ## Tech Stack